developerabdan/youtube-scraper-downloader/README.md

 1. **YouTube Scraper**: Search YouTube and save video details to CSV
 2. **YouTube Downloader**: Download videos from the CSV with customizable quality options
 3. **Interactive Tool**: User-friendly interactive command-line interface
+4. **Server Automation**: Run as a background process to automate YouTube searches and downloads

 ## Quick Start